 Partial

 Selecting this option will ensure that if there is not sufficient quantity of the product available then the order will be executed with the maximum available quantity at that point in time.
-There might be insufficient quantity because the quantity you specified cannot be purchased at or better than the price specified.
+There might be insufficient quantity because the quantity you specified cannot be purchased at or better than the price specified or another user has taken some of the quantity fo the product.

 Example 1